Jodie Emery

-She has run a cannabis legalisation platform in the Green Party of British Columbia, and the British Columbia Marijuana Party, and in 2014 unsuccessfully filed a nomination for the federal Liberal Party in the riding of Vancouver East.
+She has run on a cannabis legalization platform for the Green Party of British Columbia, and the British Columbia Marijuana Party. in 2014 she unsuccessfully sought the federal Liberal Party nomination for the riding of Vancouver East.

 Early life

 Emery was born and raised in Kamloops, BC, and graduated from St. Michael's University School in Victoria, British Columbia.
 She moved to Vancouver in 2004.
 She and Marc Emery married on July 23, 2006.

 Activism

 As the former editor of Cannabis Culture magazine, she has been active in cannabis legalisation movements worldwide since 2004.

 She began her activism working for Marc Emery helping pack mail order cannabis as a teenager, and was later hired as assistant editor of Cannabis Culture magazine in early 2005.
 Emery has spoken regularly at "4/20", "Cannabis Day" and Global Marijuana March rallies in Vancouver and Toronto, as well as other events in Canada and the United States, including Moses Znaimer's Idea City conference in June 2012 and 2014, the New Hampshire Liberty Forum in February 2012, Canadian University Press conference in 2010, Canadian Investors Conference in 2014, Boston Freedom Rally in 2012 and 2013, and the Burgundy Luncheon Club in 2011.

 Emery testified in favor of legalization at the Washington state legislature in 2011, and participated in marijuana legalization initiatives in California in November 2010 and Washington State in 2012.
 She was part of a national press conference hosted by Stop the Violence BC in April 2012 featuring former British Columbia attorney general Geoffrey Plant, Dr. Evan Wood, and the United States prosecutor of her husband, John McKay.

 During her husband's five year incarceration beginning in 2010 in the United States, Emery was active seeking the repatriation of her husband back to Canada, including protests at Conservative Party constituency offices in 2010, including the Calgary office of Prime Minister Stephen Harper, and holding a press conference inside Parliament alongside three Members of Parliament in October 2013.

 Emery produced a weekly video broadcast called The Jodie Emery Show from 2010 to 2014.
 In 2014, Emery appeared in the Trailer Park Boys film "Don't Legalize It".
 Other film appearances include the documentaries "Evergreen: the Road to Legalization", "Prince of Pot: The US vs Marc Emery", "A NORML Life", and "Legalize It".